PaarthPandey10/cloud-practitioner-labs/a03-computing-solutions/README.md

-# A3 – Scale EC2 Instance
+# A3 – Computing Solutions

 > Modify and scale an existing EC2 instance by changing its instance type and verifying the upgrade.